Search

 Hooks

 Hooks allow for custom VCL code to execute during specific VHA6 states.
-To setup hooks, run the following commands:
+To set up hooks, run the following commands:

 mkdir -p /etc/varnish/vha6/hooks